sailfishos-mirror/bind9/doc/arm/advanced.rst

 For IPv6 reverse lookups, BIND 9 supports the traditional "nibble" format used in the ``ip6.arpa`` domain, as well as the older, deprecated ``ip6.int`` domain.
-Older versions of BIND 9 supported the "binary label" (also known as "bitstring") format, but support of binary labels has been completely removed per :rfc:`3363`.
+Older versions of BIND 9 supported the "binary label" (also known as "bitstring") format, but the support of binary labels has been completely removed per :rfc:`3363`.
 Many applications in BIND 9 do not understand the binary label format at all anymore, and return an error if one is given.
 In particular, an authoritative BIND 9 name server will